Share this Post

 Hostinger VPS Review

-Up next is Hostinger, a web hosting company known for its extremely cheap hosting options.
+Up next is Hostinger, a great web hosting company known for its extremely cheap hosting options.
 Shared hosting options for hosting start as cheap as just $0.80 per month and their cheapest VPS option costs just under 4$ per month.

 With their basic VPS plan, site admins get access to 1GB of memory, 20GB of SSD storage, 1000GB of bandwidth, and 1 CPU core.
 Now to be clear, these specs are not as impressive as some of the other companies on this list, but very few companies beat Hostinger in terms of monthly fees.